 Doran has been a strident critic of the Obama administration's foreign policy.
 In September 2012, Doran and coauthor Max Boot, an outspoken neoconservative ideologue based at the Council on Foreign Relations, argued in a New York Times op-ed that President Barack Obama had, during his first term, effectively pursued a doctrine of U.S. military power that "involves getting into a conflict zone and getting out fast without ground wars or extended military occupations."
 However, the writers lamented that the administration was failing to pursue this "Obama Doctrine" in Syria, a country that Doran and Boot argued was ripe for military intervention.
 They wrote: "We cannot wait for the United Nations to act; that is highly unlikely.
 Nor can we expect the Free Syrian Army to oust Mr. Assad on its own; it is not a cohesive organization.
 Instead, America must identify those elements on the ground that are the most effective, easily supplied and amenable to help."

-Doran called the November 2013 interim nuclear deal between Iran and the P5+1, which effectively froze Iran's nuclear program in exchange for Iran gaining access to small amounts of its foreign exchange reserves, a "sign of American retreat."
+Previously, in November 2013, Doran responded to an interim nuclear deal between Iran and the P5+1, which effectively froze Iran's nuclear program in exchange for Iran gaining access to small amounts of its foreign exchange reserves, a "sign of American retreat."
 In testimony before the U.S. Senate Committee on Foreign Relations, during which he appeared alongside David Albright and Gary Samore, Doran urged Obama "to sign a new sanctions bill that will demonstrate to the Iranians, and to our allies in the region, that our patience is not endless."
 He added: "The second step is to dispel our allies' perception of a silent partnership with Iran.
 That step begins with, but is by no means limited to, building up an effective opposition to the Assad regime in Syria."